grantjenks/python-diskcache/docs/tutorial.rst

 processes.
 In this way, they are also process-safe and support cross-process communication.

 When created, Cache objects open and maintain a file handle.
-As such, they may not be pickled and do not survive process forking.
-Each thread that accesses a cache is also responsible for calling :meth:`close <diskcache.Cache.close>` on the cache.
-You can use a Cache reference in a `with` statement to safeguard calling :meth:`close <diskcache.Cache.close>`.
+As such, they do not survive process forking but they may be serialized using Pickle.
+Each thread that accesses a cache is also responsible for calling :meth:`close
+<diskcache.Cache.close>` on the cache.
+You can use a Cache reference in a
+`with` statement to safeguard calling :meth:`close <diskcache.Cache.close>`.

     >>> cache.close()
     >>> with Cache('/tmp/mycachedir') as reference: